vitaliykoziy/Silex-full-skeleton/README.md

 3) Environments

-All console commands should be done o=in root directory.
+All console commands should be done in root directory.

 At First You need initialize env with which You will work.
 In console run command: